w3c/wot-binding-templates/registry-requirements.md

     - Reason Behind the Requirement: A binding may not fit newer or older versions of a TD specification (e.g., `readproperty` can become `readprop`, or a new operation can arrive).
 Thus, when writing a binding, it must be associated with one or more known TD specification versions.
 - <a name="form-stat">Form-Stat</a>: Status: One of Initial, Current, Superseded or Obsolete
 - <a name="form-summ">Form-Summ</a>: Summary Document: Link to the summary document
-- <a name="form-ver">Form-Ver</a>: DISCUSS: Version: A string that denotes the version of the binding that is linked.
+- <a name="form-ver">Form-Ver</a>: Version: A unique string for that entry's history that denotes the version of the entry that is linked.
+The version string SHOULD contain a UTC-based date in ISO 8601 format in the form of `YYYY-MM-DD`.
-  - What is the versioning scheme we use.
-See https://github.com/w3c/wot-binding-templates/issues/400

 ### Lifecycle